There has been much in the news lately surrounding cuts to fertility treatment on the NHS.

 Arnica, Hypericum and Bellis Perennis are all excellent remedies for soft-tissue injury.
 You should consider carrying a small homeopathic first aid kit in your sports bag.

 Even if it has been some time since your injury you can still use these remedies.
-Seek help from your homeopath if you are unsure which remedy is most suitable for you.
-Hopefully this short guide will assist you.

 Surgeries can result in an accumulation of scar tissue.
 In the groin area, this can block the vas deferens or other parts of the testes.
 There are homeopathic remedies such as Thiosinaminum, Silica, Calc Flour or Graphites.